Sale Get links from 3 top ⭐ DA90+ ⭐ publications for $1299. Order now ➔

 Choose one or several categories that best suit your area of expertise.

+As you read, consider if there’s anything you could leverage in your future pitch.
 Perhaps you could mention you liked the examples the author used or chime in on a topic they covered.
-Take a mental note of whatever springs to mind so you can use it in your pitch later.
+Take a mental note of whatever springs to mind and use it in your pitch later.

+To do that, click on the author’s name (just below the headline).
 You’ll land on a new page that contains the author’s bio and, if you’re lucky, their social profiles.

 (If you don’t find any contact info there, try googling the author’s name.)